 Keisha is five when she realizes that she’s God.
 First it’s the taste.
-That unmistakable metallic tang, dancing across her taste buds, like sucking on a quarter, making saliva pool in her mouth and the spongey undersides of her tongue tingle with anticipation.
+That unmistakable metallic tang, dancing across her taste buds, like sucking on a quarter, making saliva pool in her mouth and the spongy undersides of her tongue tingle with anticipation.
 Then the hair on her arms stands up and she hears a quiet crackling noise whispering around her, needling the skin on the back of her neck.
-Then—after the blue flash— all the cows at the metal feeder are laying on the ground, collapsed around her in a circle, front legs splayed flat and rumps in the air as if they’re bowing in prayer.
+Then—after the blue flash—all the cows at the metal feeder are lying on the ground, collapsed around her in a circle, front legs splayed flat and rumps in the air as if they’re bowing in prayer.

 “Some kind of miracle,” says the man who always wears the red hat, muttering it over and over, bewildered, too miffed about his dead cows to be relieved over a live girl, even one that he was supposed to be watching.
 He tells Keisha not to sit in the feeder anymore.
 It’s too dangerous.